nsteele/home/README.md

 To install `Vundle`-managed plugins, open `vi`, then run `:PluginInstall`.

-`YouCompleteMe` (YCM)requires additional installation; see the [full installation guide](https://github.com/Valloric/YouCompleteMe/blob/master/README.md#full-installation-guide).
-One recommendation given in the YCM install guide is to ensure your `libclang` version is `7` or newer.
-For Linux, I recommend using LLVM's PPA for obtaining newer `libclang` versions.
-See [this site](https://apt.llvm.org/) for details.
-Installing from the PPA e.g. ```sudo apt install libclang-dev``` will put your `llvm` root directory under `/usr/lib`; for example, if the latest `llvm` is version 8, your `llvm` root directory is `/usr/lib/llvm-8`.

-Note the minimum required `vim` version, and how to install a newer `vim`, in the preceding link.
+`YouCompleteMe` (YCM)requires additional installation; see the [installation guide](https://github.com/Valloric/YouCompleteMe/blob/master/README.md#installation).
+Note the minimum required `vim` version, and how to install a newer `vim`in the preceding section of this document (YCM also has `vim` installation instructions for various OS's, but I prefer the instructions I've listed in this document).

 ## Tips